Unleash the Power of the Corridor

 - List the major reference points on a progressive lens and describe their purpose.

 Barry Santini graduated from New York Technical College in 1975 with an AAS in Ophthalmic Dispensing.
 He is a New York State licensed optician with contact lens certification, is ABO certified and was awarded an ABO Master in 1994.
 As sales manager for Tele Vue Optics from 1987 to 2003, Santini developed his knowledge of precision optics and has been an owner of Long Island Opticians in Seaford N.Y. from 1996 to present.
 In addition, Santini is an amateur astronomer and lecturer and plays bass trombone in the Brooklyn Symphony.

-This course is approved for one (1) hour of CE credit by the American Board of Opticianry (ABO) for Technical Ophthalmic Level 2.
-Course # STWJHI061-2
+This course is approved for one 1 hour O.D.
+CE credit by NYSSO

 This course is intended to help opticians maximize success with free form progressive lenses.
 The 21st century dispenser has new freedoms to tailor progressive lenses to the individual, customizing them to meet the patients’ specific vision needs.
 Choosing the corridor length best suited to the “postural habits and vision tasks” is one of the most impactful ways a dispenser can contribute to the best vision for progressive lens patients.